ACLS Certification - Official Site | Powered by CPR.com

 Intermediate-acting Insulin

 Intermediate-acting insulins, such as NPH, have an onset between one and two hours.
-They peak around 10 hours but can be anywhere from 8 to 14 hours.
-Their duration is about 18 hours.
+They peak around 10 hours but can be anywhere from 4 to 12 hours.
+Their duration is typically 14 to 18 hours.

 The metrics for intermediate-acting insulin: